 Your coverage limit should match the value of the items you are insuring to guarantee you don’t end up paying for property damage out of pocket.
 Mobile items valued at more than $10,000, such as bulldozers, excavators, backhoes, and other heavy equipment, will require inland marine insurance coverage.

 When buying property insurance, you can choose to cover your property for its replacement cost or its actual cash value.
 Replacement value coverage costs more because it pays for the purchase of a brand-new replacement item.
-You can save money with actual cash value coverage, which instead covers the item's depreciated value.
+You can save money with actual cash value coverage, which instead covers the damaged equipment's depreciated value.

-A contractor's equipment policy that covers open perils will cost more than a policy that covers named perils.
+An equipment policy that covers open perils will cost more than a policy that covers named perils.
 Open perils coverage protects against all losses, except those specifically excluded in the policy.
 Named perils coverage only protects against losses listed in the policy.

 Insurance providers will assess how safe your items are when determining your premium.
 For example, office equipment stored at a secure offsite location will cost less to insure than employee tools stored at a construction project in an area of high crime.